Ruhrpottpatriot/OnlineSubsystemEpic/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
-name: "Bug Report"
+name: Bug Report
 about: Reports about errors or unexpected behaviour
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 <!--